-ARDC-Sponsored Research Software Awards and Prizes
+ARDC-Sponsored Awards and Prizes

 The Ecological Society of Australia (ESA) has an ARDC-sponsored award for New Developers of Open Source Software in Ecology.
+It aims to support efforts to develop and share methodology, models and data in ecology and management of Australia’s ecological communities.
+It will also focus on supporting researchers new to software development.

 Previous winners